Argus Investors Counsel Inc. Sells 1,409 Shares of Microsoft Co. (NASDAQ:MSFT)

-Argus Investors Counsel Inc. trimmed its stake in Microsoft Co.
-(NASDAQ:MSFT – Get Rating) by 13.0% during the third quarter, according to its most recent 13F filing with the SEC.
-The institutional investor owned 9,391 shares of the software giant’s stock after selling 1,409 shares during the period.
-Microsoft accounts for about 1.9% of Argus Investors Counsel Inc.’s investment portfolio, making the stock its 11th largest position.
-Argus Investors Counsel Inc.’s holdings in Microsoft were worth $2,187,000 as of its most recent filing with the SEC.
+Argus Investors Counsel Inc. lowered its position in Microsoft Co.
+(NASDAQ:MSFT – Get Rating) by 13.0% in the 3rd quarter, according to its most recent 13F filing with the SEC.
+The firm owned 9,391 shares of the software giant’s stock after selling 1,409 shares during the period.
+Microsoft comprises approximately 1.9% of Argus Investors Counsel Inc.’s holdings, making the stock its 11th largest position.
+Argus Investors Counsel Inc.’s holdings in Microsoft were worth $2,187,000 at the end of the most recent quarter.

-Several other institutional investors also recently added to or reduced their stakes in MSFT.
-DGS Capital Management LLC increased its position in Microsoft by 19.9% in the 1st quarter.
-DGS Capital Management LLC now owns 14,342 shares of the software giant’s stock worth $4,422,000 after buying an additional 2,383 shares during the period.
-IFM Investors Pty Ltd increased its position in Microsoft by 20.8% in the 1st quarter.
-IFM Investors Pty Ltd now owns 1,138,469 shares of the software giant’s stock worth $351,001,000 after buying an additional 196,338 shares during the period.
-Altus Wealth Group LLC grew its holdings in shares of Microsoft by 1.2% during the 1st quarter.
-Altus Wealth Group LLC now owns 12,712 shares of the software giant’s stock worth $3,919,000 after purchasing an additional 152 shares in the last quarter.
-Powell Investment Advisors LLC grew its holdings in shares of Microsoft by 16.2% during the 1st quarter.
-Powell Investment Advisors LLC now owns 2,578 shares of the software giant’s stock worth $795,000 after purchasing an additional 359 shares in the last quarter.
-Finally, Onyx Bridge Wealth Group LLC grew its holdings in shares of Microsoft by 8.2% during the 1st quarter.
-Onyx Bridge Wealth Group LLC now owns 6,782 shares of the software giant’s stock worth $1,921,000 after purchasing an additional 512 shares in the last quarter.
-69.15% of the stock is owned by institutional investors.
+Several other hedge funds also recently bought and sold shares of the company.
+Romano Brothers AND Company purchased a new stake in Microsoft in the 3rd quarter worth $10,188,000.
+Sound Income Strategies LLC lifted its stake in Microsoft by 10.9% in the 3rd quarter.
+Sound Income Strategies LLC now owns 8,174 shares of the software giant’s stock worth $1,904,000 after purchasing an additional 801 shares in the last quarter.
+Wallington Asset Management LLC lifted its stake in Microsoft by 0.4% in the 3rd quarter.
+Wallington Asset Management LLC now owns 90,000 shares of the software giant’s stock worth $20,961,000 after purchasing an additional 329 shares in the last quarter.
+WFA of San Diego LLC lifted its stake in Microsoft by 23.4% in the 3rd quarter.
+WFA of San Diego LLC now owns 6,229 shares of the software giant’s stock worth $1,451,000 after purchasing an additional 1,182 shares in the last quarter.
+Finally, Belmont Capital LLC lifted its stake in Microsoft by 104.9% in the 3rd quarter.
+Belmont Capital LLC now owns 14,874 shares of the software giant’s stock worth $3,464,000 after purchasing an additional 7,616 shares in the last quarter.
+Institutional investors own 69.15% of the company’s stock.

-Several analysts have recently weighed in on the company.
-DA Davidson assumed coverage on Microsoft in a report on Wednesday.
-They set a “buy” rating and a $270.00 price objective on the stock.
-Wolfe Research decreased their price objective on Microsoft from $340.00 to $280.00 and set an “outperform” rating on the stock in a report on Wednesday, October 26th.
-Citigroup decreased their price objective on Microsoft from $300.00 to $282.00 and set a “buy” rating on the stock in a report on Wednesday, October 19th.
-StockNews.com assumed coverage on Microsoft in a report on Wednesday, October 12th.
-They set a “buy” rating on the stock.
-Finally, Moffett Nathanson initiated coverage on Microsoft in a report on Thursday, September 22nd.
-They set a “hold” rating and a $285.00 price objective on the stock.
-Four investment analysts have rated the stock with a hold rating and thirty have given a buy rating to the stock.
-According to MarketBeat, the company has an average rating of “Moderate Buy” and a consensus price target of $294.88.
+Several brokerages have recently issued reports on MSFT.
+Wells Fargo & Company decreased their target price on shares of Microsoft from $315.00 to $300.00 and set an “overweight” rating on the stock in a research report on Wednesday, October 26th.
+Raymond James decreased their target price on shares of Microsoft from $300.00 to $280.00 and set an “outperform” rating on the stock in a research report on Wednesday, October 26th.
+Macquarie began coverage on shares of Microsoft in a research report on Wednesday, November 2nd.
+They set a “neutral” rating and a $234.00 target price on the stock.
+Citigroup decreased their target price on shares of Microsoft from $300.00 to $282.00 and set a “buy” rating on the stock in a research report on Wednesday, October 19th.
+Finally, Mizuho decreased their target price on shares of Microsoft from $320.00 to $305.00 and set a “buy” rating on the stock in a research report on Wednesday, October 26th.
+Four investment analysts have rated the stock with a hold rating and thirty have assigned a buy rating to the company.
+According to data from MarketBeat.com, the stock has an average rating of “Moderate Buy” and an average price target of $294.88.

 Microsoft Price Performance

-Microsoft (NASDAQ:MSFT – Get Rating) last posted its quarterly earnings results on Tuesday, October 25th.
-The software giant reported $2.35 earnings per share (EPS) for the quarter, beating the consensus estimate of $2.29 by $0.06.
-Microsoft had a return on equity of 42.10% and a net margin of 34.37%.
-The business had revenue of $50.12 billion for the quarter, compared to analysts’ expectations of $49.70 billion.
-During the same quarter last year, the business earned $2.27 earnings per share.
-The firm’s quarterly revenue was up 10.6% compared to the same quarter last year.
-As a group, research analysts anticipate that Microsoft Co. will post 9.54 earnings per share for the current year.
+Microsoft (NASDAQ:MSFT – Get Rating) last announced its earnings results on Tuesday, October 25th.
+The software giant reported $2.35 earnings per share for the quarter, beating the consensus estimate of $2.29 by $0.06.
+The company had revenue of $50.12 billion during the quarter, compared to the consensus estimate of $49.70 billion.
+Microsoft had a net margin of 34.37% and a return on equity of 42.10%.
+Microsoft’s revenue was up 10.6% compared to the same quarter last year.
+During the same period last year, the firm earned $2.27 earnings per share.
+Sell-side analysts forecast that Microsoft Co. will post 9.54 EPS for the current fiscal year.

-The business also recently announced a quarterly dividend, which will be paid on Thursday, March 9th.
+The company also recently announced a quarterly dividend, which will be paid on Thursday, March 9th.
 Shareholders of record on Wednesday, February 15th will be paid a $0.68 dividend.
+The ex-dividend date of this dividend is Wednesday, February 15th.
 This represents a $2.72 annualized dividend and a yield of 1.21%.
-The ex-dividend date is Wednesday, February 15th.
-Microsoft’s payout ratio is 29.31%.
+Microsoft’s dividend payout ratio (DPR) is 29.31%.

-In other Microsoft news, EVP Judson Althoff sold 24,144 shares of the stock in a transaction dated Thursday, December 1st.
-The stock was sold at an average price of $254.27, for a total value of $6,139,094.88.
-Following the transaction, the executive vice president now owns 150,047 shares of the company’s stock, valued at $38,152,450.69.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
-Insiders own 0.03% of the company’s stock.

 Microsoft Corporation develops, licenses, and supports software, services, devices, and solutions worldwide.
 The company operates in three segments: Productivity and Business Processes, Intelligent Cloud, and More Personal Computing.
 The Productivity and Business Processes segment offers Office, Exchange, SharePoint, Microsoft Teams, Office 365 Security and Compliance, Microsoft Viva, and Skype for Business; Skype, Outlook.com, OneDrive, and LinkedIn; and Dynamics 365, a set of cloud-based and on-premises business solutions for organizations and enterprise divisions.